-As technology advances, forward-thinking retailers are racing to implement new efficiencies that will both streamline their business processes and provide their customers with convenience, value, and more reasons to choose their store over the competition.
+As retail technology advances, forward-thinking retailers are racing to implement new efficiencies that will both streamline their business processes and provide their customers with convenience, value, and more reasons to choose their store over the competition.

 However, with so much potential and so much to focus on – both on the back end as well as the customer-facing side – where’s the dividing line between what the customer wants and what’s possible?